Insurance Program

 Can a dancer get USDA insurance and not be a member of an insured club?

-No, to obtain insurance a dancer must belong to an insured club and 100% of the membership has to participate in the program.
+No, to obtain insurance a dancer must belong to an insured club and 100% of the

 Can a club belong to a State Council Association and not purchase the USDA insurance?